Planning a visit to Joshua Tree and looking for the best things to do in Joshua Tree National Park?

-So here’s my list of 10 fun things to do in Joshua Tree in one day:
+So here’s my list of the best things to do in Joshua Tree in one day:

 #1 Explore Cottonwood Spring Oasis